RV Kronprins Haakon: Technical details

 With a length of 100.382 m, beam of 21 m and draft of 8.666 m, Kronprins Haakon is the largest Norwegian icebreaker ever built despite being slightly shorter than Svalbard, the 6,375-ton icebreaking offshore patrol vessel operated by the Norwegian Coast Guard.
 The research vessel has accommodation for 55 personnel in 38 cabins, including a crew of 15–17.
-She is equipped with hangar for two small to medium-sized helicopters, but the helipad in the bow is strengthened also for the heavier helicopters such as NHIndustries NH90 operated by the Norwegian Coast Guard and Eurocopter AS332 Super Puma search and rescue (SAR) helicopters based in Svalbard.
+She is equipped with a hangar for two small to medium-sized helicopters, but the helipad in the bow is strengthened also for the heavier helicopters such as NHIndustries NH90 operated by the Norwegian Coast Guard and Eurocopter AS332 Super Puma search and rescue (SAR) helicopters based in Svalbard.

 Like most modern icebreakers, Kronprins Haakon has a diesel-electric propulsion system.
 Her power plant consists of two 3,500 kW six-cylinder Bergen B32:40L6 and two 5,000 kW 9-cylinder Bergen B32:40L9 medium-speed diesel engines that produce power for two 5.5 MW Rolls-Royce US ARC 0.8 FP azimuth thrusters and two 1.1 MW bow thrusters.
 The propulsion system also gives her Dynamic Positioning (DP) Class 1 stationkeeping capability.
 In open water, she has a maximum cruising range of 15000 nmi and endurance of 65 days at cruising speed.
 The bollard pull of the vessel is 158 tonnes.

-The hull of Kronprins Haakon is strengthened according to International Association of Classification Societies (IACS) Unified Requirements for Polar Class Ships for operations in winter ice with pressure ridges, multi-year ice and glacial ice inclusions.
+The hull of Kronprins Haakon is strengthened according to International Association of Classification Societies (IACS) Unified Requirements for Polar Class Ships for operations in winter ice with pressure ridges, multi-year ice, and glacial ice inclusions.
 Her ice class, Polar Class 3, is intended for vessels designed for "year-round operation in second-year ice which may include multi-year ice inclusions".
 During full-scale ice trials north of Svalbard, Kronprins Haakon was found out to be capable of breaking 1 m ice with a 20 cm snow layer at a continuous speed of 4 kn at full propulsion power, slightly exceeding her contractual requirements.
 Ridges up to 8 m in thickness were successfully broken by ramming.

-A high-end research vessel, Kronprins Haakon has an extensive scientific outfit for oceanography, marine biology and geology.
+A high-end research vessel, Kronprins Haakon has an extensive scientific outfit for oceanography, marine biology, and geology.
 The main deck is largely dedicated to scientific activities with 15 fixed and three container laboratories, refrigerated storage rooms, large working deck with cranes and an A-frame for trawling, and a hangar and 3 by 4 m moon pool for sampling as well as AUV and ROV operations.
 Underwater acoustics instrumentation is fitted in two drop keels as well as special "arctic tanks" for operations in ice-covered seas.